department-of-veterans-affairs/vets-api/modules/vba_documents/app/swagger/vba_documents/v0/description.md

 The file size limit for each document is 100 MB.
 The entire package, which is all documents combined into one file, is limited to 5 GB.

 ### Date of Receipt
 The date and time documents are submitted to the Benefits Intake API is used as the official VA date of receipt.
-However, note that until a document status of `received`, `processing`, `success`, or `vbms` is returned, a client cannot consider the document received by VA.
+However, note that until a document status of `received`, `processing`, or `success` is returned, a client cannot consider the document received by VA.

 A status of `received` means that the document package has been transmitted, but possibly not validated.
 Any errors with the document package (unreadable PDF, etc) may cause the status to change to `error`.